WEHI-Education/Workshop-IntroToHPC-Slurm/episodes/02-milton.md

 ::: challenge

-Exercise: Find out which directory we are in.
+### Exercise 3: Find out which directory we are in.

 :::::: solution
 Run `pwd`  (**p**rint the **w**orking **d**irectory.)